dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* Besides static types, termination analysis is also useful.
 As a purely functional language, non-termination or divergence is always an error for Awelon programs.

-### Opaque Data Types
+### Opaque and Abstract Data Types

 Implementation-hiding modularity in functional programming languages is frequently based around [opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type) as a simplified approximation of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type).
 Direct access to data representation is confined to a controlled volume of code.
 External code is limited to a subset of provided interfaces.
 Those interfaces enforce invariants, control coupling, partition programming tasks, and isolate bugs.

-For Awelon, we can support opaque data types via value sealer annotations:
+For Awelon, we can support opaque data types via seal-unseal annotations:

         (seal-foo)      (s * x) → (s * foo:x)
         (unseal-foo)    (s * foo:x) → (s * x)

-By themselves, these annotations serve as symbolic type wrappers, akin to `newtype` in Haskell, resisting accidental access to representation.
-To protect opaque data types, we further constrain direct access to these annotations to a codebase prefix: `(seal-foo)` and `(unseal-foo)` are only permitted in source definitions of words starting with `foo-`.
-This is trivially enforced by linter, and works well together with a policy for private functions, for example that `foo-local-*` may only be directly used from other words of form `foo-*`.
-A hyphenated prefix would then serve as a dictionary package or module, with ad-hoc opaque data types and hidden functions.
+A sealer serves as a symbolic type wrapper, to resist accidental access to data representation.
+But we can (via static analysis or linter) also enforce a simple rule: that these annotations are only directly accessible from words with a matching `foo-` prefix.
+Given this additional constraint, our sealers can isolate direct data access to a volume of code, support smart constructors, etc..
+This should work nicely with similar constraints limiting external access to `foo-local-*`, and aligns nicely with dictionary packages.

 ## Structural Equivalence